kellylyke/whatshappening/ProjectPlan.md

 - [x] Create db on AWS
 - [x] Deploy to AWS for first time
 - [x] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.
-- [ ] Create admin directory

 ### Week 7

 - [x] Set up authentication locally
-- [ ] Set up authentication on AWS
+- [x] Set up authentication on AWS
-- [ ] Make sure data is updating from api
 - [ ] Review and incorporate any feedback from Checkpoint 2.
-- [ ] Add update and delete functionality in jsp for user preferences
+- [x] Add update functionality in jsp for user data
 - [ ] Build the search jsp
 - [ ] Build the user preferences add/update/delete jsp